This page has information about the use of herbal medicine in people with cancer. There is information about

 - St John's wort

-The UK CAM-CANCER website and the American Memorial Sloan Kettering Cancer Centre website About herbs, botanicals and other products have clinical summaries about many different types of herbs and plant remedies.
+You can find clinical summaries about many different types of herbs and plant remedies on the UK CAM-CANCER website and the American Memorial Sloan Kettering Cancer Centre website About herbs, botanicals and other products.

 Many people assume that because a product is marketed as natural or herbal, this means it’s safe to use.
 Some herbal medicines are safe but others can have serious and dangerous side effects

-Some herbal medicines may interact with treatments from your doctor, including chemotherapy, radiotherapy, biological therapy or hormonal therapy.
+Some herbal medicines may interact with treatments from your doctor, including cancer drugs or radiotherapy.
 A review published by the American Journal of Clinical Oncology found that some common herbal remedies, such as garlic, ginkgo, echinacea, ginseng, kava and St John’s wort, can interact with cancer treatments.
+You can look at the Memorial Sloan Kettering website for information about herbal products you should avoid taking during cancer treatment.

 Other examples include Asian ginseng and bilberry – they can interfere with some drugs and may increase the risk of bleeding after surgery.
 Some herbs can make your skin more sensitive to light and you should not take them during a course of radiotherapy.
 We need more research into how herbal treatments interact with cancer treatments.